chase-seibert/blog/_posts/2020-02-13-expectations-for-managers.md

 ---

 When working with a new manager that's reporting to me for the first time, I like to share this document.
-Hopefully, it's helpful to get on the same page up front about what is most important to me for your role.
-I hold myself to the same bar on all of these -- you can expect the same thing from me that I expect of you.
+Hopefully, it helps us get on the same page about our shared expectations for your role.
+I hold myself to the same bar on all of these -- you can expect the same things from me that I expect from you.

 These are probably not controversial.
 If they are, let's talk about it!
-More likely, the discussion points will be on the specifics of the expectations.

 # Weekly 1:1s

 You should have weekly, regularly scheduled 1:1s with your direct reports.
-For most roles, this will be somewhere between 5-8 1:1s a week.
+For most roles, this will be somewhere between five and eight 1:1s a week.
 For product teams, you should also have weekly 1:1s with your direct product manager and design partner.
-Let people reschedule as needed, but hold the bar of talking to them weekly (i.e., don't skip too often).
+Let people reschedule as needed, but don't skip too often.

 You can expect the same from me.
 You can also expect that I will have monthly skip level 1:1s with your more senior individual contributors, and any managers that report to you.
 These are